Dose-aware Diffusion Model for 3D PET Image Denoising: Multi-institutional Validation with Reader Study and Real Low-dose Data: Abstract

 \section{Abstract}

 Reducing scan times, radiation dose, and enhancing image quality, especially for lower-performance scanners, are critical in low-count/low-dose PET imaging.
 Deep learning (DL) techniques have been investigated for PET image denoising.
 However, existing models have often resulted in compromised image quality when achieving low-count/low-dose PET and have limited generalizability to different image noise-levels, acquisition protocols, and patient populations.
 Recently, diffusion models have emerged as the new state-of-the-art generative model to generate high-quality samples and have demonstrated strong potential for medical imaging tasks.
 However, for low-dose PET imaging, existing diffusion models failed to generate consistent 3D reconstructions, unable to generalize across varying noise-levels, often produced visually-appealing but distorted image details, and produced images with biased tracer uptake.
 Here, we develop DDPET-3D, a dose-aware diffusion model for 3D low-dose PET imaging to address these challenges.
 Collected from 4 medical centers globally with different scanners and clinical protocols, we extensively evaluated the proposed model using a total of 9,783 $^{18}\text{F-FDG}$ studies (1,596 patients) with low-dose/low-count levels ranging from 1\% to 50\%.
 With a cross-center, cross-scanner validation, the proposed DDPET-3D demonstrated its potential to generalize to different low-dose levels, different scanners, and different clinical protocols.
-As confirmed with reader studies performed by nuclear medicine physicians, experienced readers judged the images to be similar to or superior to the full-dose images and previous DL baselines based on qualitative visual impression.
-The presented results show the potential of achieving low-dose PET while maintaining image quality.
+As confirmed with reader studies performed by board-certified nuclear medicine physicians, experienced readers judged the images to be similar to or superior to the full-dose images and previous DL baselines based on qualitative visual impression.
+We also evaluated the lesion-level quantitative accuracy using a Monte Carlo simulation study and a lesion segmentation network.
+The presented results show the potential to achieve low-dose PET while maintaining image quality.
 Lastly, a group of real low-dose scans was also included for evaluation to demonstrate the clinical potential of DDPET-3D.
+The code is made publicly available on GitHub: \href{https://github.com/HuidongXie/DDPET-3D}{https://github.com/HuidongXie/DDPET-3D}